ai-multiply/bursty_dynamics/README.rst

 |PyPI| |Documentation|

-``Bursty Dynamics`` is a Python package designed to facilitate the analysis of temporal patterns in longitudinal data.
+``bursty_dynamics`` is a Python package designed to facilitate the analysis of temporal patterns in longitudinal data.
 It provides functions to calculate the burstiness parameter (BP) and memory coefficient (MC), detect event trains, and visualise results.

 This package implements the alternate burstiness parameter described in the paper ‘Measuring Burstiness for Finite Event Sequences’ by Kim, Eun-Kyeong, and Hang-Hyun Jo, and memeory coefficient described in ‘Burstiness and Memory in Complex Systems’ by Goh, K.-I., and A.-L. Barabási.